JPPO++: Joint Power and Denoising-inspired Prompt Optimization for Mobile LLM Services: System Model

 \section{System Model}

-In this section, we present the system model of wireless network-aided LLM inference services, the SLM-based prompt compression method, and the wireless transmission model with power consumption and delay constraints.
+In this section, we present the system model of wireless network-aided mobile LLM services, the SLM-based prompt compression method, and the wireless transmission model with constraints on power consumption and service delay.